 The end of four decades of conflict in Colombia presents a challenge and an opportunity for rebuilding affected communities.
 With the signing of the Peace Accord, the Government of Colombia and international actors are encouraging private sector investment, which could channel significant resources into communities that have historically faced economic, social and political exclusion.

-However, such an influx of capital could perpetuate existing patterns of inequality and exclusion, or create new ones.
-While significant capital will be needed, it is crucial to focus on its systemic impact and who will play a role in determining its deployment in a way consistent with the well-being of affected communities.
+While significant capital will be needed to support the post-conflict rebuilding effort, it is important to focus on how this capital will be deployed and who will play a role in determining its deployment in a way that is consistent with the needs of affected communities.

 This project is supported by the Ford Foundation’s Andean Region program.

-The project aims to create a concrete model for how capital flows can contribute to the empowerment of local communities in post-conflict regions of the world and relate the analysis to the current experience in Colombia.
+The project aims to create a concrete model for how capital flows can contribute to the empowerment of local communities in post-conflict regions of the world, using the current experience in Colombia as a basis for this framework.
 This analysis will be field-tested by investments and the creation of a pipeline of investable opportunities.
 The specific goals of the project will be:

 Develop an understanding, grounded in existing theory and practice, of how impact investing can contribute to the empowerment of local in communities in post-conflict regions of the world and relate the analysis to the current experience in Colombia.
 This analysis will examine the role of the state in creating the enabling conditions for this type of investing.